Business Customs

 Currency

-The New Taiwan Dollar (NTD) is the official currency in Taiwan.
+The New Taiwan Dollar (NT$) is the official currency in Taiwan.
 The one-dollar, five-dollar, ten-dollar, twenty-dollar, and fifty-dollar coins, and the one-hundred, two-hundred, five-hundred, one-thousand, and two-thousand-dollar notes are legal tender.
-However, the twenty-dollar coin and the two-hundred and two thousand NTD notes are rarely seen in circulation.
+However, the twenty-dollar coin and the two-hundred and two thousand NT$ notes are rarely seen in circulation.

-Each foreign visitor may bring up to NT$100,000, RMB$20,000, and US$10,000 into or out of Taiwan, and is required to declare amounts above that threshold to the Customs Authority when entering or departing Taiwan.
+Each foreign visitor may bring up to NT$ 100,000; RMB 20,000; or $10,000 into or out of Taiwan and is required to declare amounts above that threshold to the Customs Authority when entering or departing Taiwan.
 Foreign currency can be exchanged at the airport as well as at authorized banks and hotels.
-As of May 2023, there were over 3,407 bank branches in Taiwan authorized to conduct foreign exchange.
+As of June 2025, there were over 3,464 bank branches in Taiwan authorized to conduct foreign exchange.

-Internationally recognized credit cards are accepted in most hotels, many restaurants, and many shops, but an international transaction fee of 1.5 percent is applied to the transaction value.
-There are approximately 32,789 automated teller machines (ATMs) throughout Taiwan, most of which participate in international ATM networks and can be found at banks, convenience stores, department stores, and MRT stations.
+Internationally recognized credit cards are accepted in most hotels, many restaurants, and many shops, but an international transaction fee of 1.5 percent is applied to the transaction value if customers request the transaction be conducted in U.S. dollars rather than the local NT$.
+There are approximately 33,248 automated teller machines (ATMs) throughout Taiwan, most of which participate in international ATM networks and can be found at banks, convenience stores, department stores, and MRT stations.
 Line Pay and Google Pay are widely accepted, but only if they are linked to a local bank account.
-Apple Pay is also accepted if it is linked to a U.S. credit card, however the international credit card transaction fee of 1.5 percent still applies.
+Apple Pay is also accepted if it is linked to a U.S. credit card; however, the international credit card transaction fee of 1.5 percent still applies, depending on the issuing banks’ policy.

-As the rate of 5G service is higher than that of 4G services, all five mobile carriers offer both 4G and 5G services with preferential rates and packages.
-Broadband and Wi-Fi services are easy to procure, and free public Wi-Fi is widely available in major cities.
+Broadband and Wi-Fi services are easy to procure, and free public Wi-Fi is widely available in major cities and public transport.
 Nearly all hotels (not including guest houses) provide free Wi-Fi services.
 Many restaurants and cafés also provide free Wi-Fi for customers.
 Many 24-hour convenience stores provide free Wi-Fi access, as well as fee-based copy and fax services.

 Transportation